Gaultstats - Cheltenham 2026

 Using Gaultstats

-Site rules.
-If you are a regular, you should know them by now.
+The only two site rules.
+If you are a regular, you probably know them by now.

 2. All will pass.
 It is only a matter of when.
 Festival Big Beast Trends get shot down most years.
-Be prepared for that.
-What do you mean, Langer Dan wins back to back Coral Cups?
+Be prepared to face scorn.
+Headgear wearer wins Supreme.
+Goodbye to Flown 1992.
+Challow winner takes Turners.
+Langer Dan wins back to back Coral Cups?
 That can't happen.
-3m G1 Novice Chase winner comes straight from bumpers?
+3m G1 Novice Chase winner Fact Or File comes straight from bumpers?
 I'm sorry, no, no. The Bula stat, who was Bula, laughed Constitution Hill in 2023.
-First Supreme/Champion Hurdle double since 1971.
 But as one disappears, other 'rock solid' stats will take their place.
-Challow winner to take Turners?
-Five yr olds don't win Stayers?
+Tongue ties in the Pertemps?
+You don't win a GC having run in heavy ground that season?
+Another 5 yr old has a go at the Arkle?

 Horses identified in italics are being aimed to contest the race about which you are reading.
 As the countdown continues effort will be made to update races with confirmed runners and how they might fit in (or out).

-The General Trends page will cover information and musings that don't really refer to any specific race.
-This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, course winners, Gault's Momentum Theory, Fate of the Favourites et al. I did succeed in making this a little shorter in 2024.
+The General Trends page continues to cover information and musings that don't really refer to any specific race.
+This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, course winners, Gault's Momentum Theory, Fate of the Favourites et al. I did succeed in making this a little shorter in 2025.
 I hope that trend to continue.
 Click on the links and share the concerns of family and friends as to how I spend six weeks at the start of every year.
 There's a quiz and other stuff.
-'Which Bookmaker?' can cause the odd irritation to Twitter bookmaker reps but you won't get the same anywhere else that needs sponsorship to survive.It's my site and my decision not to have any ads.
+'Which Bookmaker?' can cause the odd irritation to X/Twitter bookmaker reps but you won't get the same anywhere else that needs sponsorship to survive.It's my site and my decision not to have any ads.
 There's no app but should you wish, you can put a shortcut on your phone/PC.
+The site does work best on a PC/laptop.
 The Honours Boards should scroll from left to right on the phone version.
-I'm not happy that the phone version is not as tidy as the PC but my 'Happiness' tech people tell me there is little they can do.
+I'm unhappy that the Honours phone version is not as tidy as the PC but my 'Happiness' tech people tell me there is little they can do.

 By 11am each Festival day my selections for that day will be at the top of this page.
 Feel free to disagree.

 Feedback positive and constructive welcomed at https://twitter.com/gaultstats or email bgault01@gmail.com.
 Reasonable theories will be researched.
-As I am old fashioned, I still don't consider the Punchestown or Galway Festivals as being 'this season.'
+Being old fashioned, I don't consider the Punchestown or Galway Festivals as being 'this season.'
 A big continued thank you to Ashleigh Watson at ash@coppersquareni.com for her work, without which, this wouldn't be here.
 And to John, for his excellent voluntary proofreading.

 Good luck.
 I hope this tool brings you success and profit, please don't forget to give.
 And let's not take it too seriously.
 It is meant to be fun.